plone/plone.restapi/docs/source/endpoints/content-rules.md

 ```

 The API consumer can assign, unassign, enable, disable,
-(disable) apply to subfolders any of the rules available in the portal.
+apply or disable apply to subfolders any of the rules available in the portal.

 | Verb    | URL              | Action                                             |
 | ------- | ---------------- | -------------------------------------------------- |